-All Environment Waikato water quality results with a geographic location are stored in the database.
-Over 4200 samples were analysed during 2009; over 95 percent of these were related to a geographic location.
+All Waikato Regional Council water quality results with a geographic location are stored in the database.
+Over 50000 analysis results were recorded in 2010; over 95 percent of these were related to a geographic location.

 Automatic samples are also taken at selected sites for specific projects.
 These water quality measurements are taken using Datasonde logger/sensor instruments.